amalolan/receipt-printer/tutorial.md

 # Tutorial

 Incomplete Documentation!!
 Sorry about that.
-Please refer to (https://amalolan.github.io/receipt-printer/)[https://amalolan.github.io/receipt-printer/] for any information.
+Please refer to [the home page](https://amalolan.github.io/receipt-printer/) for any information.